Explicit Second-Order Min-Max Optimization: Practical Algorithms and Complexity Analysis: Introduction

+Very recently,~\citet{Chen-2025-Solving} established an improved upper bound of $\tilde{O}(\epsilon^{-4/7})$ iterations by extending the optimal second-order method of~\citet{Carmon-2022-Optimal} to smooth convex-concave min-max problems.
+While such guarantee is theoretically appealing, the resulting procedure is a nested-loop algorithm and can be more involved to implement in practice.
+Our focus here is complementary: we develop \emph{explicit}, practically implementable second-order methods whose core steps rely on standard numerical linear algebra primitives and remain well-motivated under the inexact and subsampled second-order information.
+In particular, each iteration reduces to solving structured linear systems (via a single Schur decomposition and a small number of quasi-triangular solves), and our subproblem solver requires only $O(\log\log(1/\epsilon))$ quasi-triangular linear solves to reach $\epsilon$-inexact solution of the subproblem.
+Empirically, this emphasis on explicitness yields strong practical performance on both synthetic benchmarks and real AUC maximization tasks on LIBSVM datasets.

-Fianally, it is also worth mentioning that existing second-order min-max optimization algorithms require \textit{exact} second-order information; as a result, given the implicit nature of the inner loop subproblems involved, the methods' robustness to inexact information cannot be taken for granted.
+Finally, it is worth mentioning that the existing second-order min-max optimization algorithms require exact second-order information; as a result, given the implicit nature of the inner loop subproblems involved, the methods' robustness to inexact information cannot be taken for granted.
 It is thus natural to ask: